Gabriola Island has much to offer with its fantastic beaches, parks, ocean views and incredible sunsets.

-- Gabriola Island is 14.5 km (9 mi) in length and 4.5 km (2.8 mi) wide
+- Gabriola Island is 14.5 km (9 mi) long and 4.5 km (2.8 mi) wide.

-- More than 200 artists and artisans reside and work on the Island, which is why Gabriola is also known as the Isle of the Arts
+- More than 200 artists and artisans reside and work on the Island, which is why Gabriola is also known as the Isle of the Arts.

-- The natural and artificial reefs around Gabriola Island boast some of the best marine life diving on British Columbia’s coast
+- The natural and artificial reefs around Gabriola Island boast some of the best marine life diving on British Columbia’s coast.

 Natural Wonders of Gabriola Island